Axway/unified-catalog-integrations/azure/AzureToUnifiedCatalogIntegration.md

    }
    ```

+ When you create the Azure principal the return gives you info you're going to need later.
+If you happen to lose the info, you can retrieve it again with the following command:   `az ad sp list --filter "displayname eq 'service-principal'`, where `service-principal` is the name of the principal you created.

 Note: If you have more than one subscriptions with your Azure account, run the following command `az account set --subscription "subcription_name`.
 You need to have at least Owner rights to be able to create the Service principal account.

 4. Retrieve your subscription id with `az account show --query id`.
 You will use this value later in the Integration Builder flow.